ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 REQ-INTENDED:
 : Intended network topology.
-: SIMAP must enable both retrieval and write access to the intended network topology that cannot be discovered from the real network (for example target L2 Topology, L3 Topology, passive topology that cannot be discovered, etc).
+: SIMAP must enable both retrieval and write access to the intended network topology that cannot be discovered from the real network (e.g., candidate Layer 2 topology, candidate Layer 3 topology, passive topology that cannot be discovered).

 REQ-SEMANTIC:
-: Network topology semantics
+: Network topology semantics.
-: SIMAP must provide semantics for layered network topologies and for linking external models/data.
+: SIMAP must provide semantics for layered network topologies and for linking external models and data.

-The following requirements are more specific requirements for semantics
+The following requirements are more specific requirements for semantics:

 REQ-LAYER-NAVIGATE:
-: SIMAP must provide capability to navigate inside the topology layer and between the topology layers
+: SIMAP must provide capability to navigate inside the topology layer and between the topology layers.

 REQ-EXTENSIBLE:
 : SIMAP must be extensible with metadata.